zhaoshuoxp/PySeq/README.md

 - test_open.fa:  the fasta file with OPEN alleles.
 - test_closed.fa: the fasta file with CLOSED alleles.

-The two fasta files can be used as target-vs-background each other for motifs scanning, e.g.
+The two fasta files can be used as target-vs-background each other for motifs scanning, i.e.

 ```shell
 # find motifs which can open chromatin